-Whitehall Lane Winery is located on the west side of Highway 29 several minutes south of the town of St. Helena close to the only section of the highway where the train tracks cross the road.
+Whitehall Lane Winery is one of numerous family owned wineries in Napa Valley; the winery and tasting room are located on the west side of Highway 29 several minutes south of the town of St. Helena close to the only section of the highway where the train tracks cross the road.
 Note that the winery and tasting room are not located on nearby Whitehall Lane nor is Whitehall Lane Winery white from the outside, rather the exterior of winery building is painted distinctive yellow and subtle blue colors.
 While the winery has a St. Helena address, the site is actually in the Rutherford Appellation.
 Old timers may remember the Great Whitehall Pumpkin Patch on Whitehall Lane from the 1970s.

 Through the Napa Valley Wine Exchange, Tom met a number of winemakers and others in the wine business.
 He learned of a specific property that was for sale but not yet listed publicly – he drove up to the valley, met with Hideaki Ando and purchased White Hall Lane Winery in 1993.
 He hired Gary Galleron on as their founding winemaker.

-Over the years, the Leonardini family has acquired additional acreage in the valley – and while they continue to source gapes from selected growers, most of their fruit now comes from their own vineyards – approximately 125 acres of mostly prime valley floor vineyards divided among 6 unique vineyard sites in St. Helena, Rutherford and a vineyard in the Oak Knoll District.
-They also own a vineyard in neighboring Sonoma Valley.
+Over the years, the Leonardini family has acquired additional acreage in the valley and while they continue to source gapes from selected growers, most of their grapes now comes from their own vineyards totaling more than 200 acres of mostly prime valley floor vineyards divided among 8 unique vineyard sites.
+These include Leonardini Vineyard, Fawn Park Vineyard, Millennium Vineyard, Winery Vineyard 1979, Bommarito Vineyard, Oak Glen Vineyard, Rassi Vineyard and in neighboring Sonoma Valley, Sonoma Stage Vineyard.

-Whitehall Lane has long used screw cap enclosures (among Napa’s first wineries to do this) for some of their wines and several vintages of their reserve Cabernet were actually enclosed with what is called a Vino-Seal, a glass enclosure.
+Whitehall Lane has long used screw cap enclosures for some of their wines and were among Napa’s first wineries to do this.
+Several vintages of their reserve Cabernet Sauvignon was enclosed with what is called a Vino-Seal, a glass enclosure.
 As well as being perfectly functional, this enclosure also makes a neat conversation piece as well as a pretty souvenir.
 They were the first Napa winery to use an enclosure such as this.
 The cost is a little more than a cork but the overall savings and benefits to both the winery and consumer is great.
 These types of enclosures certainly prevent spoilage issues related to cork taint.

 Winemaker Jason Moulton crafts wines to have balance and concentration without being heavily influenced by oak.
 He tends to age the wines on the lees longer – looking for a mid-palate mouth feel and richness.
 The wine making team uses mostly French oak along with limited amounts of American and Hungarian oak.
 Their French oak is created from wood that was seasoned outdoors for three years (two years is more of a norm).
 And in 2018 they began fermenting with non-inoculated yeasts (indigenous yeast) for select wines.